 Jo Rothchild is the founder & owner of Makingitwork4u, a firm that helps you to introduce you to an easier lifestyle.
 Working together to assist in building your business while sharing & learning.
 Jo is always enhancing new ideas and sharing and learning new experiences.
 Jo enjoys a challenge and is always thinking outside the box.

-Having worked with many individuals and teams, Jo learned the best way is to Share & Learn together with business owners, see how to move forward and help them build up their business.
+Having worked with many individuals and teams, Jo learned the best way is to Share & Learn together with business owners, see how to move forward, and help them build up their businesses.
 Today we got a chance to interview her, let’s know more about her & learn from her priceless experiences.

 Excerpts from our exclusive interview with her:

 Q1) Tell us a little bit about your start-up and your journey, please;

 For years, I worked in corporate sales at a major phone company.
 It was really satisfying and as a manager of a large, young sales team, not a day went by without excitement.
 Sadly, the company started falling in 2008 and managers were being let go.
 I got let go too.
 I took on various other positions for years, including fundraising and customer service, virtual assistant work, I even did a stint at SEO work, finally stopping in travel and tourism for 7 years, yet again as a manager.

 After my second child was born, I realized how bored I was in T&T and it was time for a change.
 I began building my business, yet another few years went by until I finally left T&T, a full time 9-5 job, to start up my own company.
 MakingItWork4U is Business Consulting & Virtual Assistant Services.